marcietolbert/Building-the-Ultimate-Cybersecurity-HomeLab/Labs/Sniffing-Network-Traffic-with-tcpdump-and-Wireshark.md

 Open a terminal on the Kali Linux machine.

-Now, when working with any command there might come a time when you will need some assistance in understanding what the command does and how it operates.
-In order to get answers to your question one could choose several ways to go about their research.
-One…you could to use the Internet ￼as a resource to leverage specialized sites such as explain shell to break commands and how they function.
-However, should you want to remain in the terminal there are you’d want to utilize: man and help.
+When dealing with any command, you might occasionally need help understanding the command's purpose and how it operates.
+To find answers, try using the Internet with specialized sites, such as Explain Shell, which can help you analyze commands and understand how they work.
+Alternatively, if you prefer to stay within the terminal, you can use the 'man' and 'help' commands.